UncleRus/OPWiki/source/user_manual/cc3d.rst

 * Power consumption = ±70mA.
 * You can connect the USB and the receiver (with the power) at the same time.

-.. warning:: The PWR Out pins provide unregulated voltage to the ports.
+.. caution:: The PWR Out pins provide unregulated voltage to the ports.
 If the CC is powered from a +15V (max. allowed) source then +15V will be on the PWR Out pins and can damage connected receivers, GPS, telemetry modems or other add-on boards.